Peloneustes: Classification

-Palaeobiology
+Paleobiology

 Plesiosaurs were well-adapted to marine life.
 They grew at rates comparable to those of birds and had high metabolisms, indicating homeothermy or even endothermy.
 The bony labyrinth, a hollow within the skull which held a sensory organ associated with balance and orientation, of Peloneustes and other plesiosaurs is similar in shape to that of sea turtles.
 Palaeontologist James Neenan and colleagues hypothesised in 2017 that this shape probably evolved alongside the flapping motions used by plesiosaurs to swim.
 Peloneustes and other short-necked plesiosaurs also had smaller labyrinths than plesiosaurs with longer necks, a pattern also seen in cetaceans.
 Additionally, Peloneustes probably had salt glands in its head to cope with excess amount of salt within its body.
 However, Peloneustes appears to have been a predator of vertebrates, which contain less salt than invertebrates, therefore leading palaeontologist Leslie Noè to suggest in a 2001 dissertation that these glands would not have had to be especially large.
 Peloneustes, like many other pliosaurs, displayed a reduced level of ossification of its bones.
 Palaeontologist Arthur Cruickshank and colleagues in 1966 proposed that this may have helped Peloneustes maintain its buoyancy or improved its manoeuvrability.
 A 2019 study by palaeontologist Corinna Fleischle and colleagues found that plesiosaurs had enlarged red blood cells, based on the morphology of their vascular canals, which would have aided them while diving.

 Plesiosaurs such as Peloneustes employed a method of swimming known as subaqueous flight, using their flippers as hydrofoils.
 Plesiosaurs are unusual among marine reptiles in that they used all four of their limbs, but not movements of the vertebral column, for propulsion.
 The short tail, while unlikely to have been used to propel the animal, could have helped stabilise or steer the plesiosaur.
 The front flippers of Peloneustes have aspect ratios of 6.36, while the rear flippers have aspect ratios of 8.32.
 These ratios are similar to those of the wings of modern falcons.
 In 2001, O'Keefe proposed that, much like falcons, pliosauromorph plesiosaurs such as Peloneustes probably were capable of moving quickly and nimbly, albeit inefficiently, to capture prey.
 Computer modelling by palaeontologist Susana Gutarra and colleagues in 2022 found that due to their large flippers, a plesiosaur would have produced more drag than a comparably-sized cetacean or ichthyosaur.
 However, plesiosaurs counteracted this with their large trunks and body size.
-Due to the reduction in drag by their shorter, deeper bodies, palaeontologist Judy Massare propsed in 1988 that plesiosaurs could actively search for and pursue their food instead of having to lie in wait for it.
+Due to the reduction in drag by their shorter, deeper bodies, palaeontologist Judy Massare proposed in 1988 that plesiosaurs could actively search for and pursue their food instead of having to lie in wait for it.